threefoldtech/0-core/docs/config/config.md

 # Configuration

-You can customize your G8OS boot image by updating the various configuration files:
+You can customize your Zero-OS boot image by updating the various configuration files:

 * [Main Configuration](main.md)
 * [Network Configuration](network.md)